|

 sell signals, RSI buy signals are present when the market begins to turn

 and the indicator leaves the oversold region.
+Another use of

 the RSI is to look for a divergence in prices, in the case of a market